Current Suspected Overdose Deaths in Delaware for 2024: Get Help Now!

 SAMPLE COLLECTION, HANDLING AND SHIPMENT

 1. All specimens must be obtained using the appropriate collection kit for each specimen source.
 There are three color-coded collection kits available from the DPHL warehouse.
-Store collection kits at Room temperature (15℃ – 30℃).
+Store collection kits at Room temperature (15 – 30).

-Aptima® Urine Kit – for Urine specimens only (YELLOW)
+2. Urine Kit – for urine specimens only (YELLOW)

-Aptima® Unisex Swab Kit – for Endocervical and Male Urethral Swab Specimens (PURPLE)
+Unisex Swab Kit – for endocervical and male urethral swab specimens (PURPLE)

-2. Specimens should be labeled with patient name and clinic or school name using the B barcodes printed from our Laboratory Information Management System (LIMS), and placed in biohazard bag for transport (only one specimen per bag).
+3. Specimens must be labeled with at least two unique identifiers (i.e., patient name, date of birth, collection date, and/or clinic or school name) using the "B" barcodes printed from the Laboratory Information Management System (LIMS).
+Specimens must be placed in a biohazard bag for transport (only one specimen per bag).

-4. Specimens and forms should be sent to the laboratory, preferably the same day of collection.
-(If using a lab drop site, be sure that specimens will be picked up within the acceptable time frame, some sites do not have daily pickups.
+5. Specimens and forms should be sent to the laboratory, preferably the same day of collection.
+(If using a lab drop site, be sure that specimens will be picked up within the acceptable time frame (some sites do not have daily pickups).

 1. The patient should not have urinated for at least one hour prior to sampling.